YinHK-gameDev/unity-learn/animation/State machine/README.md

 The default state, displayed in brown, is the state that the machine will be in when it is first activated.
 You can change the default state, if necessary, by right-clicking on another state and selecting Set As Default from the context menu.
 The **`solo`** and **`mute` checkboxes** on each transition are used to **control the behaviour of animation previews**.

+> Click the parameters boxes to overrider the constant value with an AnimatiorController's parameter to animate the property at run time

 #### Solo and Mute functionality

 It is useful to preview the operation of some parts of the machine separately.
 For this, you can use the **Mute** and **Solo** functionality: